 - Political sociology (Bachelor 2)

-- Territorial politics (Bachelor 3)
+- Internet and Politics (Bachelor 3)

 - Digital media and political participation